-- 10.1 The Authority wishes to ensure that the risk of crime and disorder has been reduced to the maximum degree possible.
+- 11.1 The Authority wishes to ensure that the risk of crime and disorder has been reduced to the maximum degree possible.
 In deciding all licence applications where relevant representations have been made, it will be the policy of the Authority to consider the adequacy of measures proposed to deal with the potential for crime and disorder having regard to all the circumstances of the case.
-In particular the Authority may consider the following: - i The levels of crime and disorder in and around the venue; - ii The measures to be put in place to prevent underage drinking e.g. challenge 25;

-iiiii Whether CCTV is installed;

-- The measures proposed to prevent the consumption or supply of illegal drugs, including search procedures, provision of CCTV, design of premises, monitoring of toilets, surrender and seizure procedures; - The measures proposed to discourage binge drinking and drunkenness and to promote sensible drinking; - yvi The measures proposed to prevent violence on the premises, including the threat of violence to staff: - ₩wiil Whether door supervisors are to be provided and, if so, how many and the hours of employment; - viiviii Measures to be put in place to react to any situations of disorder should they occur, including radio links or other instant alert communication systems; - wiiix In the case of premises selling alcohol on the premises, any measures to be put in place to prevent glass or bottles (intended for immediate consumption on the premises) from being taken into the street; - ₩X_Whether there are any proposals to use plastic or toughened glass drinking vessels; - XI_Any steps that are to be taken to reduce thefts from patrons using the premises; - xii For new applications, the extent to which the layout has been designed to minimise crime and disorder; - xiixiii Whether a last entry time is proposed;
+In particular the Authority may consider the following: - i The levels of crime and disorder in and around the venue; - ii The measures to be put in place to prevent underage drinking e.g. challenge 25; - iii Whether CCTV is installed; - iv The measures proposed to prevent the consumption or supply of illegal drugs, including search procedures, design of premises, monitoring of toilets, surrender and seizure procedures; - The measures proposed to discourage binge drinking and drunkenness and to promote sensible drinking; - vi The measures proposed to prevent violence on the premises, including the threat of violence to staff; - vii Whether door supervisors are to be provided and, if so, how many and the hours of employment, particularly where premises wish to stay open beyond midnight; - viii Measures to be put in place to react to any situations of disorder should they occur, including radio links or other instant alert communication systems; - ix In the case of premises selling alcohol on the premises, any measures to be put in place to prevent glass or bottles (intended for immediate consumption on the premises) from being taken into the street; - Whether there are any proposals to use plastic or toughened glass drinking vessels;

-- white case of premises selling alcohol on the premises, whether opening hours have been specified and, if not, what measures are to be put in place to ensure that patrons do not prepurchase drinks for consumption after the terminal hour for sales. - xivxv In the case of premises selling alcohol for consumption off the premises, where the hours for the sale of alcohol do not match the trading hours of the business, what measures are to be put in place to ensure that alcohol is not displayed for sale e.g. provision of lockable shutters. - wwxvi Where significant music events are to be held in nightclubs or large public houses, whether it is intended that a comprehensive risk assessment will be carried out to ensure that crime and disorder and public safety matters are identified and addressed, using Metropolitan Police promotion risk assessment form (form 696) and after event debrief risk assessment form (696A) or similar; and - xvixvii Whether customers can easily access safe transport, including steps to minimise the scope for minicabs to tout for business outside the premises or for patrons to be approached by unlicensed taxis/minicabs. - 10.2 The Authority will expect the operating schedules to address these issues but the Licensing Sub-Committee will consider attaching additional conditions to licences and permissions to address crime and disorder matters where it is appropriate to do so.
+- xi Any steps that are to be taken to reduce thefts from patrons using the premises; - xii For new applications, the extent to which the layout has been designed to minimise crime and disorder; - xiii Whether a last entry time is proposed; - xiv In the case of premises selling alcohol on the premises, whether opening hours have been specified and, if not, what measures are to be put in place to ensure that patrons do not pre-purchase drinks for consumption after the terminal hour for sales. - In the case of premises selling alcohol for consumption off the premises, where the hours for the sale of alcohol do not match the trading hours of the business, what measures are to be put in place to ensure that alcohol is not displayed for sale e.g. provision of lockable shutters. - xvi Where significant music events are to be held in nightclubs or large public houses, whether a comprehensive risk assessment will be carried out to ensure that crime and disorder and public safety matters are identified and addressed, - xvii Whether customers can easily access safe transport, including steps to minimise the scope for minicabs to tout for business outside the premises or for patrons to be approached by unlicensed taxis/minicabs. - 11.2 The Authority will expect the operating schedules to address these issues but the Licensing Sub-Committee will consider attaching additional conditions to licences and permissions to address crime and disorder matters where it is appropriate to do so.
 The conditions will, so far as possible, reflect local crime prevention strategies.

-11 Public safety
+12 Public safety